Holic75/KingmakerRebalance/README.md

 - Warpriest with following archetypes: Sacred Fist, Cult Leader and Champion of the Faith.

 Regarding skald mechanics: it is different from pnp in the fact that it allows other classes to stack their rages (with bonuses and rage powers) with skald Inspiring Rage.
-Also an ability was added to reject rage either from skald Inspired Rage, Inspire Ferocity or Rage Spell; everyone should get it at lvl 1, for already existng characters you will need to respec them to level 1 to get this ability.
+Also an ability was added to reject rage either from skald Inspired Rage, Inspire Ferocity or Rage Spell; everyone should get it at lvl 1.

 New feats:
 - Extra Hex,
 - Accursed Hex,
 - Amplified Hex,
+- Split Hex,
 - Rage Casting,
 - Raging Brutality,
 - Blooded Arcane Strike,